 EV maker Lordstown Motors to go public by merging with blank check firm

-Aug 3 (Reuters) - Lordstown Motors has agreed to go public through a merger with blank-check company DiamondPeak Holdings DPHCU.O in a deal that values the electric pickup truck start-up at pro forma equity value of $1.6 billion, the companies said on Monday.
+Aug 3 (Reuters) - Lordstown Motors has agreed to go public through a merger with blank-check company DiamondPeak Holdings DPHCU.O in a deal that values the electric pickup truck start-up at $1.6 billion, the companies said on Monday.

 A blank-check company is a shell company that raises money through an initial public offering to buy an operating entity, typically within two years.